 The only component of the meal that needs to be made in its entirety on the day (although let me know if you think there’s any steps we could have made ahead).

 We’ve found it’s best if the potatoes have had plenty time to dry and cool before putting them into the roasting tray.
 Try to get these boiled just after the goose goes in the oven (they take about 20 – 30 minutes depending on the texture you like).
 As an experiment we made two batches.
-One were boiled for half the time and roasted in their skins with just olive oil (Ling’s preference).
+One were boiled for half the time and roasted in their skins with just olive oil (for variety).

 The others were heavily boiled, roughed up, then roasted in a deeper mixture of olive oil and goose fat.
 The skinless potatoes were still boiled with the skins in the pan, to help infuse their flavour.
 I’m running out of muslin so we didn’t bother with that, just chucked them in the pan and plucked them out by hand (testing how our asbestos fingers were developing) after they’d drained.